DRY SKIN - PREVENTION, CAUSES & TIPS

 Dry skin tends to happen to us all at different times of the year.
 Most people will be feeling dryness creeping back with long cold nights causing us to constantly be around heating at home.
 The best way to know if your skin is dry or dehydrated is to look at your skin after a shower and see if it is tight or flaky.

-When shopping for cleansing products choose creamy cleansers and toners containing no alcohol as this can also cause dryness, look for toners with calming ingredients if your dry skin tends to be itchy or sensitive.
-When choosing a moisturizer go for a cream with a mid to heavy to texture, try a bit on your hand see how long it takes to be absorbed and you will know the consistency you are comfortable with.
-Below is a few of our favorite moisturizers and serums, all excellent for dry skin.
+When shopping for skincare and cleansing products choose cleansers and toners containing no alcohol as this can also cause dryness, and look for toners with calming ingredients if your dry skin tends to be itchy or sensitive.
+When choosing a moisturizer go for a balm, or a cream with a mid to heavy to texture, or a skin-food nourishing facial oil.

 PREVENTION